-Headlines of late abound with warning of wage inflation, with employers forced to raise their hourly pay and even offer bonuses to entice workers reluctant to re-enter the job market.
+Headlines of late abound with warnings of wage inflation, with employers forced to raise their hourly pay and even offer bonuses to entice workers reluctant to re-enter the job market.
 Such news translates to increased costs for contingent workforce programs.

 The US saw a larger-than-forecast pickup in average hourly wages for a second straight month in June, caused by employers boosting pay or offering bonuses to lure staff due to a shortage of people willing to work at the going rate of compensation, according to Bloomberg.

 Meanwhile, labor supply bottlenecks in the UK might add upward pressure on prices, warns Andy Haldane, chief economist of the Bank of England.
 Wages and inflation are playing a “game of leapfrog” (wage-price spiral) as workers demand higher pay to plug employers’ staffing gaps, he says.

 Others don’t think the situation is quite so dire.
 Duncan Weldon, the UK economics correspondent at The Economist, says we are panicking and asserts wage growth and inflation are both below the pre-financial crisis norms.
 Sarah O’Connor, a Financial Times reporter focused on the world of work, reinforces this argument, explaining in a recent article why we are a long way from the pressures that led to the Statute of Laborers after the Black Death.